iotaledger/iota-wiki/shimmer/docs/iota.js/docs/tutorials/alias-transactions/03-mint-new-alias.md

 ---
-description: "Mint a new Alias with iota.js."
+description: 'Mint a new Alias with iota.js.'
 image: /img/client_banner.png
 keywords:
   - tutorial
   - alias
   - address
   - output
   - mint
 ---

 # Mint a New Alias Address